abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-synthesis.md

 What is this community then?
 Later in the book he defines it as a reciprocal cause and effect.
 He says that that two substances exist simultaneously in community is indicated by the fact that each of them "contains within itself the causality of certain determinations in the other substance and, at the same time, the effects of the causality of that other substance."

 And where do the two approaches meet?
-Although the way Kant frames it is a little different, I view community as the concept of the world as a system in which everything is in a causal relationship to everything else, including the things that are simultaneous (on which Kant stresses on the most.)
+Although the way Kant frames it is a little different, I view community as the idea of the world as a system in which everything is in a causal relationship to everything else, including the things that are simultaneous (on which Kant stresses on the most.)
 It is the main "causal chain" which does not allow for the existence of other causal chain and demands that everything be connected to it in order to be considered real.

 We don't talk about this causal chain but intuitively we are always aware of it.
 For example, we see a phenomena that is at the same time unexplained and very real (it affects our senses very much), we often say that there *must* be some explanation for it.
 And I believe that the reason why we say that is because *we are operating withing the bounds of the category of community*.